Financial-Times/o-link-list/README.md

 # o-link-list [![Build Status](https://circleci.com/gh/Financial-Times/o-link-list.png?style=shield&circle-token=34ef68c62eb057caad5ece702c6078b2708d4647)](https://circleci.com/gh/Financial-Times/o-link-list) [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](#licence)

+_Deprecated, please speak to the Origami team if you would like to use a component like o-link-list._

 Styles for lists of links typically used in navigation elements and asides.

 - [Usage](#usage)